 3 Common Types Of Hemp Oils & What They're Used For

-Hemp is one of nature's most versatile plants.
-A variety of cannabis plant that contains less than 0.3% of THC (the psychoactive component in marijuana that makes you feel "high") industrial hemp grows quickly, can adapt to many different climates, and has a high nutrient count.
+Industrial hemp is a variety of the cannabis plant that contains less than 0.3% of THC (the psychoactive component in marijuana that makes you feel "high").
+It also grows quickly, can adapt to many different climates, and has a high nutrient count, making it one of nature's most versatile plants.
 Here are three of the most popular forms of hemp oil and what each one is used for.

-For easing stress and burnout: Hemp oil extract*
+For easing stress and promoting calm: Hemp oil extract*

-Hemp oil extract, also referred to as just hemp oil or hemp extract, is an oil that's extracted from the stalk of a hemp plant using either CO2 gas, ethanol, or another oil.
+Hemp oil extract, also referred to as just "hemp oil" or "hemp extract", is an oil that's extracted from the aerial parts of a hemp plant (i.e., leaves, flowers, and stem) using either CO2 gas, ethanol, or another oil.
 This extraction method keeps the plant's beneficial phytocannabinoids intact.
-When consumed, these compounds promote feelings of relaxation because of the way they bind to receptors in our endocannabinoid system.*
+When consumed, these compounds promote a sense of calm due in part to the way they bind to receptors in our endocannabinoid system.* If you want some help easing everyday stress, this form of hemp is your best bet.*

 Safe, full-spectrum organic hemp blend to ease anxiousness & stress.*

-Full-spectrum hemp oil is what you'll find in mindbodygreen's hemp multi+ supplement, which combines the powerful plant extract with other ingredients clinically shown to promote feelings of calm, such as rosemary, clove, and black pepper.*
+Full-spectrum hemp oil is what you'll find in mindbodygreen's hemp multi+ supplement, which combines the powerful plant extract with other ingredients shown to positive mood and foster relaxation, such as rosemary, clove, and black pepper.*

 For a nutrition boost: Hemp seed oil

 Hemp seed oil is extracted from—you guessed it—the seeds of a hemp plant.
-The seeds do not contain the same beneficial phytocannabinoids that the stems do.
-However, they're super nutrient-dense and a great source of omega-3 and omega-6 fatty acids.
+The seeds do not contain the same concentrated dose of beneficial phytocannabinoids that the aerial parts of the hemp plant do, meaning hemp seed oil won't take the edge off and help you stress any less.* However, they're super nutrient-dense and a great source of omega-3 and omega-6 fatty acids.

 For a quick hit of aromatherapy: Hemp essential oil

 Hemp essential oil isn't super popular, likely because it's expensive and time-consuming to produce.
 It is made by steam distilling the upper leaves and flowers of the hemp plant.
-Like hemp seed oil, it does not contain cannabinoids like CBD.
+Like hemp seed oil, it does not contain noteworthy amounts of cannabinoids.
 Instead, the intensely earthy oil is prized primarily for its smell.
 Some perfumers are starting to layer hemp essential oil into blends with other fragrant favorites like lavender and frankincense, and home aromatherapy buffs can now buy the oil too (though it tends to be on the pricier side).

-Like many essential oils, hemp essential oil should not be consumed orally and should be diluted in a carrier oil before topical application.
+Like many essential oils, hemp essential oil should never be consumed orally and should be diluted in a carrier oil before topical application, if designed for that purpose.
 Adding a few drops to your diffuser and reveling in the resulting scent, though, is fair game.

 The bottom line.